DeusMusica/QAWolfAssessment/qa_wolf_take_home/documentation.md

    EMAIL_USER=your-email@gmail.com
    EMAIL_PASS=your-app-password
    SLACK_WEBHOOK_URL=https://hooks.slack.com/services/your/slack/webhook/url
+   SEND_NOTIFICATIONS=true
    ```

+If the `.env` file or the `SEND_NOTIFICATIONS` variable is missing, notifications will be automatically disabled.

 #### 3.1 How to Get an App Password for Gmail
 Follow these steps to generate an app password for Gmail: